 Doctor Peter Lobl

-Dr. Lobl is a graduate of the Clinical Psychology Doctoral at Teachers College – Columbia University.
-Following graduation, he completed a postdoctoral Fellowship at the Addiction Institute of New York.
-He then worked for six years as a Supervising Psychologist at the Center for Intensive Treatment of Personality Disorders at St. Luke’s Roosevelt Hospital (now Mount Sinai West).
+Dr. Lobl’s Ph.D. is from the Clinical Psychology Program at Teachers College, Columbia University.
+Following graduation, Dr. Lobl completed a postdoctoral Fellowship at the Addiction Institute of New York.
+He then worked for seven years as a Supervising Psychologist at the Center for Intensive Treatment of Personality Disorders at St. Luke’s Roosevelt Hospital (now Mount Sinai West).
 Following his time at Mount Sinai West, Dr. Lobl worked as Assistant Professor at the Icahn School of Medicine at Mount Sinai Hospital and as faculty in the Harlem Residency in Family Medicine at The Institute for Family Health.
 In such positions, he taught medical residents about the impact of psychosocial factors on patient health.

 Prior to his current career, Dr. Lobl worked in the legal field.
-He is a graduate of Duke University School of Law and worked thereafter as an Associate for several large law firms including the Dallas offices of Akin Gump Strauss Hauer & Feld; the Hanoi and Ho Chi Minh City offices of Clifford Chance; and the DC offices of Shaw Pittman (now Pillsbury Winthrop Shaw Pittman).
+He is a graduate of Duke University School of Law and worked thereafter as an Associate at large law firms.
+As part of his practice, Dr. Lobl also works with patients facing issues of cross cultural assimilation and acculturation.
+Dr. Lobl has lived and worked in different cultures and is fluent in French.